juice-shop/multi-juicer/examples/aws/aws.md

 ## Step 4.
 Add Ingress to expose the app to the world

 AWS let's you create LoadBalancer by adding a new ingress config to you cluster.
 To set this up follow the **To deploy the ALB Ingress Controller to an Amazon EKS cluster** guide on https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html closely.
-This will walk you throght setting up and configuring the ingress.
+This will walk you through setting up and configuring the ingress.

 After you have set that up we can now create a ingress config for our the JuicyCTF Stack.